christopherslee/intro_to_metaprogramming/README.md

 About the Author
 ================

-Christopher Lee is a Principle Software Engineer at Technical Team Lead at ConstantContact.
+Christopher Lee is a Principal Software Engineer at Technical Team Lead at ConstantContact.
 He was the CTO and co-founder (is the CTO of a 2 person startup _really_ a CTO?) of MobManager.com, which was acquired by Constant Contact in 2011.
 He leads the Ruby/Rails best practice group at